Hotel Jefferson (St. Louis, Missouri): History

 The Jefferson was sold to Hilton Hotels Corporation on October 31, 1950 for $2.6 million, retaining its original name.
 In 1952, Hilton gutted and modernized many of the hotel's surviving historic interiors, including the main lobby, dining room and coffee shop, and added a 24-hour drug store/soda fountain.
 In 1954, Hilton purchased the nationwide Statler Hotels chain.
 As a result, they owned multiple large hotels in many major cities.
 In St Louis, for example, they owned both the Jefferson and the Statler Hotel St. Louis.
 This was found by the government to be an anti-trust violation and Hilton was required to sell The Jefferson, the Roosevelt Hotel in New York and the Mayflower Hotel in Washington D.C..
 The Jefferson was sold to The Sheraton Corporation on December 29, 1955, for $7.5 million.
 The hotel was renamed The Sheraton-Jefferson.
 It was again renamed The Jefferson Hotel in 1973, though still operating within Sheraton.

 The hotel closed on July 23, 1975.
 The building reopened in 1977 as a residence for the elderly called the Jefferson Arms Apartments.
 The building was added to the National Register of Historic Places on October 24, 2003.

 In 2006, developers cleared the building of residents, planning to convert it to condominiums; however, the project collapsed.
 The building was tied up in litigation for many years until it was finally sold to Alterra Worldwide in 2017 for $7 million.
 The new owners announced plans to convert the enormous building to a combination of 239 apartments, a 198-room AC by Marriott hotel, and 20,000 sq ft of retail.
 In February 2021, Alterra paid over $100,000 in back taxes owed on the property, clearing the way for $17.3 million in financing from the city of St. Louis.
 It was reported at that time that the renovation work would cost $104 million.
 In October 2022, following the settlement of a lawsuit by the carpenters' union, Alterra announced slightly adjusted plans, for 225 hotel rooms and 235 apartments.
-By early 2025, construction work had progressed, with numerous historic elements restored and the hotel scheduled to open in late 2025.
+By early 2025, construction work had progressed, with numerous historic elements restored and the hotel scheduled to open in July 2026.